hmslima/sambahsacompletegrammar/sambahsa-en.md

 **Enpace-ye –** peacefully

-It’s can be said that the -ye is like the -ly of english.
-But, as in english, not all adverbs ends with the same termination, because some words are adverbs by itselves, look some examples:
+It’s can be said that the -ye is like the -ly of English.
+But, as in English, not all adverbs ends with the same termination, because some words are adverbs by themselves, look some examples:

 **Tik –** only